LLM Internals for Math Reasoning

 What this gives me

 Pre-trained LLMs carry the same kind of structure that grokked toy models use, detectable with the same probes, correlating with behavior the same way.
-But specialization, scaffolding dependence, and the computation–comprehension gap all show up at scale.
-The next move — taken up in the concept-probing thread — is to ask whether the failures live in the represented concepts themselves or somewhere downstream.
+Specialization, scaffolding dependence, and the computation–comprehension gap all show up at scale, and the Stage-7 scale-up says that even at 14B the residual-stream representation of the problem survives on failing runs.
+The next move is to push past the residual into MLPs, attention heads, and the decoding path — the downstream site where all the remaining error mass must live.